-Please describe your personal and career exploration "meta-major."
+You have a meta-major for undecided students?
+Please describe your Personal and Career Exploration "meta-major."

-Our goal is to work this meta-major Completion Coaching Community out of a role.
-In other words, we are consistently working to reduce the number of students enrolling in that meta-major by getting them on path and enrolled in their true area of study.
+Our goal is to work this meta-major ("Learning & Career Pathway") Completion Coaching Community out of a role.
+In other words, we are consistently working to reduce the number of students enrolling in that meta-major by getting them on a path leading to a degree or certificate that matches their interests and abilities.

-From fall 2017 and fall 2018, we massively reduced the number of first time in college (FTIC) students in the Personal & Career Exploration meta-major from 450 to 191 which indicates the students remaining in this Learning & Career Pathway are declaring their programs of study earlier.
+From fall 2017 and fall 2018, we massively reduced the number of first time in college (FTIC) students in the Personal & Career Exploration meta-major from 450 to 191 which indicates the students remaining in this meta-major are declaring their programs of study earlier.